 Our programs offer the challenge of a stimulating and rewarding career.
-Paul Mitchell The School Austin is fully equipped to meet all the demands of modern hair and skin care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.
+Paul Mitchell The School Austin is fully equipped to meet all the demands of modern hair design, barbering and skin care, while providing an atmosphere and attitude for progressive personal development.
 The 16,000 square-foot facility includes a student lounge and lockers, client reception and work areas, management offices, private classrooms, workstations, and equipment.